 macOS has excellent in-built screenshot support.
-If you are in a hurry, let me tell you straight up that to take screenshots on Mac, press together Command + Shift + 3.
+If you are in a hurry, let me tell you straight up that to take a screenshot on your Mac, press together Command + Shift + 3.
 However, if your job demands to take screenshots frequently, learn more options to become super productive at this.

 Note: The keyboard shortcuts to do screenshots work the same way on MacBook Pro, Macbook Air, iMac, Mac Mini, or any other Mac.